 Every year, on the third Friday in May, thousands of people around the world participate in Endangered Species Day by celebrating, learning about, and taking action to protect threatened and endangered species.
-This year, Endangered Species Day takes place on Friday 21st May and Conservation Volunteers New Zealand (CVNZ) will be celebrating with a launch event for our brand new Papakura Stream Restoration Project in South Auckland.
+This year, we will celebrate Endangered Species Day on the slightly later date of Wednesday 26th May with a launch event for our brand new Papakura Stream Restoration Project in South Auckland.

 Papakura Stream Restoration Project

 The Papakura Stream Restoration Project is a large, multi-stakeholder, catchment wide programme that will restore and protect this important waterway and the habitat for the diverse species that call this area home.
 The project’s aim is to restore and protect stream banks and water quality, as well as habitat for native species.
 This restoration will include fencing (with Future Posts – recycled plastic fence posts), planting native trees and shrubs, water quality monitoring, plant maintenance, and community engagement.
 In partnership with Manurewa, Franklin and Papakura Local Boards, restoration will take place on both public land, and private land, working alongside farmers and other landowners.
 This project will also require the support of the local community and the corporate community in the form of volunteering, sponsorship and partnerships.